 When we reached Terekty, it was getting late.
 As the night fell the road got worse, the cell phone connection dropped and it started raining again.
 It was a challenging ride over the Marble Pass, but we got our first glimpse of China in the twilight, and 2 hours later, in a pitch-black night, we made it to Urunkhaika.
 Some people were still out in the rain.
 Calls were made, we negotiated a place to stay and went to bed.

 The next morning, we woke up in paradise.
 Looking out over the sunny lake from our window, we saw black cranes carelessly fishing in a little mangrove.
 There was no sound, just tiny little waves lapping ashore.
 A tangible placidity.
 I could have gone back to bed and slept for days.

 Instead we went swimming.
-Eagles in Altai are like poodles in Nice – they are everywhere – but here it seemed like a conference.
+Eagles in Altai are a common enough sight, but here it looked like a conference.
 We could actually hear their wings beat overhead while we were swimming.
-We met some other tourists here from Aqtau, visiting relatives, but summer tourism is still small-scale here for now.
+We met some other tourists here from Aktau, visiting relatives, but summer tourism is still small-scale here for now.

 Winter is the big season in Urunkhaika.
 From October to May the lake freezes over and fishermen, mostly from Russia, come for the Holy Trinity of vodka, banya and all-day ice fishing.
-Apparently they don’t bite in the summer.
+Apparently they don’t bite in the summer (the fish).